 Standard 1.5.2 in effect provides that a substance used as a processing aid that contains novel DNA or novel protein is a GM food.
-In contrast to the generic exemption for listing processing aids, subsection 1.5.2-4(2) states that the information relating to foods produced using gene technology must include the statement 'genetically modified' in conjunction with the name of the GM food.
+Subsection 1.5.2-4(2) states that the information relating to foods produced using gene technology must include the statement 'genetically modified' in conjunction with the name of the GM food.
 Subsection 1.5.2-4(3) states that if the GM food is used as a processing aid, the information may be included in the statement of ingredients.

 The requirement for labelling as 'genetically modified' differs depending on whether the GM food is an ingredient of the food for sale or not.
-A food for retail sale or sold to a caterer that contains thermomycolin sourced from T. reesei, strain RF8963 as an ingredient (for example, the enzyme is used in the manufacture of meat stock) would be required to be labelled 'genetically modified' in conjunction with the name of the enzyme.

-FSANZ notes, however, that if the food made using the enzyme (e.g. meat stock) is not a food for sale itself (e.g. an ingredient in a mixed food such as a soup), the enzyme would not be an ingredient in the food for sale and the labelling requirement would not apply.
+A food for retail sale or sold to a caterer that contains phospholipase A1 from GM A. oryzae as an ingredient (e.g. the enzyme is used in the manufacture of bread) would be required to be labelled 'genetically modified' in conjunction with the name of the enzyme.
+FSANZ notes however, that if the food made using the enzyme is not a food for sale itself (e.g. is present in bread used as a crumb coating on frozen fish fillets), the enzyme would not be an ingredient in the food for sale and the labelling requirement would not apply.